NSAPH-Data-Processing/HMS-Overview/README.md

 # HMS Smoke Product Data Overview
-This repository contains code, documentation and general information concerning the HMS smoke product shapefiles which can be downloaded at https://satepsanone.nesdis.noaa.gov/pub/FIRE/web/HMS/Smoke_Polygons/Shapefile/ .
+This repository contains code, documentation and general information concerning HMS smoke product, the shapefiles of which can be downloaded at https://satepsanone.nesdis.noaa.gov/pub/FIRE/web/HMS/Smoke_Polygons/Shapefile/ .

 The dataset reviewed contains data from 2005.08.05 (the first day for which shapes are